-10. To enhance the right of minority shareholders, the expenses of circulating members' proposed resolutions for AGMs, and members' statements relating to the proposed resolution or other business to be dealt with at AGMs will be borne by the company, if such documents are received in time for sending with the notice of the meeting.
-The criteria for not requiring the circulation of a members' statement is changed to abuse or use to secure needless publicity for defamatory matter.
+10. To enhance the right of minority shareholders, the expenses of circulating members' proposed resolutions for AGMs, and members' statements relating to the proposed resolution or other business to be dealt with at AGMs will be borne by the company, if the required threshold for requests to circulate such documents are received in time for sending with the notice of the meeting.
+The criteria for not requiring the circulation of a members' statement is changed to abuse of the right to require circulation or where such right is being used to secure needless publicity for defamatory matter.

 11. Section 580 provides members a power to request circulation of statements concerning the business to be dealt with at general meetings along the lines of section 115A of Cap.
 32. Section 581 imposes a duty on the company to circulate members' statements in the same manner as the notice of meeting.
-Under section 582, if the meeting concerned is an AGM and a members' statement is received in time for sending with the notice of the meeting, the expenses will be borne by the company.
+Under section 582, if the meeting concerned is an AGM and the required requests for circulation of a members' statement is received in time for sending with the notice of the meeting, the expenses will be borne by the company.
 Otherwise, the expenses will be paid by the members concerned.
 Section 583 provides that a company is not required to circulate a statement if the court is satisfied that the rights given by section 580 are being abused or used to secure needless publicity for defamatory matter.

 12. Sections 615 and 616 contain similar provisions in respect of members' proposed resolutions for AGMs.
-A circulation request must be received by the company not later than 6 weeks before the AGM, or if later, before the time at which notice of meeting is given.
+The required circulation requests must be received by the company not later than 6 weeks before the AGM, or if later, before the time at which notice of meeting is given.
 The company is obliged to circulate the resolution at the company's expense, which is a new requirement.